-- Prerequisite: Completion of 301
+• Prerequisite: Completion of 301

-- Length: 2 Hours, 1 Class
+• Length: 2 Hours-1 Class

-- Days/Times: Weeknight from 6:00 PM to 8:00 PM
+• Time: Weeknight, 7:00 p.m. to 9:00 p.m.

-- Instructor/Student Ratio: 1:15
+• Instructor/Student Ratio: 1:15

 In preparation for the start of your Clinical Residency Course (Semester Two), this Internship Indoctrination class walks you through the basics of how HMI Internship works.
 You will be instructed on the policies and procedures of seeing clients in the HMI Clinic, being supervised by Staff Instructors, how to document your clinical hours and meet the requirements for graduation.
 You will also be instructed on how to take the necessary steps for professional practice as listed in the homework description below.